Creating a Professional Cover Letter

 Spacing: Use single space within paragraphs and double space between paragraphs.
 Text is not to exceed three paragraphs.

-The Salutation: For LSU, it is recommended the cover letter be addressed to "Search Committee," the persons most likely to conduct the interview for the job.
+The Salutation: If you do not know who the hiring manager is for the position, it is recommended that the cover letter be addressed to "Search Committee," the persons most likely to conduct the interview for the job.
 Avoid using "Dear Sir/Ma'am" or "Dear Gentleman."
 The salutation is typed two spaces below the last line of the inside address.
 Leave two spaces between the salutation and the first line of the first paragraph.

 The 1st Section: The first paragraph of your letter should entice your reader to read further.
 Because employers will make quick judgments, a good opening line is essential.
+Make sure to grab the hiring manager’s attention and explain why you want the job.
 Mention the position you are applying for and where you found the job posting.
-Also, include the name of a person you know affiliated with the company who recommended that you apply, a mutual contact.
+Also, include the name of any person you know affiliated with the company who recommended that you apply, a mutual contact.